DeveloperZahra/DatabaseJOINQueries/CompanyDatabaseJOINQueries.md

-Company Database (the provided database) – JOIN Queries
+ï»¿Company Database (the provided database) â€“ JOIN Queries
 --------------------------------------------------------------
 1. Display the department ID, department name, manager ID, and the full name of the manager.